Las Vegas DUI Resulting in Substantial Bodily Harm or Death - What Is Going to Happen?

 - Experience: Many lawyers who do not handle DUIs regularly may be unaware of the new requirements under the law, including breath interlock requirements being run concurrently, no more per se marijuana DUIs, and more.
 DUI Defense lawyer Charles Goodwin has resolved hundreds of DUIs, is a member of the National College of DUI Defense and has practiced in all courts in Southern Nevada.
 He can help you.

 Contact Charles Goodwin at Goodwin Law Group, PLLC today.
-He has the knowledge and experience to navigate your DUI offense's complexity and help you decide how to proceed when you face a DUI Resulting in Substantial Bodily Harm or Death in Nevada.
+He has the knowledge and experience to navigate your DUI offense's complexity and help you decide how to proceed when you face a DUI Resulting in Substantial Bodily Harm or Death in Las Vegas.
 Don't chance your future.
 Call today for your free consultation!